AinaSerik/AinaSerik/README.md

 ### Hi there 👋
-I am Ainagul, a passionate self-taught Software Engineer and busy mom from Pittsburgh 💻
+I am Ainagul, a passionate self-taught Developer and busy mom from Pittsburgh 💻

 I take knowledge from open sources such as Coursera, Udemy and Youtube 👩‍💻